Donald Trump 2020 presidential campaign

-Incumbent Republican Donald Trump led an unsuccessful campaign for the 2020 United States presidential election.
-He was inaugurated for his first term on January 20, 2017, and officially announced his reelection campaign on June 18, 2019.
+Donald Trump, a member of the Republican Party, sought re-election in the 2020 United States presidential election.
+He was inaugurated as president of the United States on January 20, 2017, and filed for re-election with the Federal Election Commission (FEC) on the same day.
+This was Trump's third run for President, his second with the Republican Party, and the only campaign Trump ran as an incumbent.

-Donald Trump began his re-election campaign unusually early for an incumbent president.
-He began spending money on his reelection effort within weeks of his election and officially filed his campaign with the Federal Election Commission on the day of his inauguration.
+Trump began his re-election campaign unusually early for an incumbent president, beginning to spend money on the re-election effort within weeks of his election.
 From February 2017 onward, Trump held more than 150 rallies and fundraisers for this campaign, visiting key electoral states.
 The campaign also raised funds and ran two nationwide advertising campaigns.
 Trump said in several stump speeches that the slogans for the 2020 race would be "Keep America Great" and "Promises Made, Promises Kept".
 On November 7, 2018, Trump confirmed that Mike Pence would be his vice presidential running mate in 2020.
-Trump's reelection bid was ultimately unsuccessful; the 2020 election was won by the Democratic Party ticket of Joe Biden and Kamala Harris.

-Trump refused to accept the results; he and his allies made false and disproven claims of fraud, pressured elections officials, filed several unsuccessful lawsuits, and directly attempted to overturn the results at the county, state, and federal level.
-This culminated in the attack on the United States Capitol on January 6, 2021, for which Trump was impeached a second time.
-The day after the attack, Trump stated that a "new administration" would be succeeding his, without mentioning president-elect Biden by name, in a video posted on Twitter.